 Phone tapping is when a government agency or private investigator uses a digital recording device to secretly record the contents of a telephone conversation.
 If you receive a message on your phone that seems to be from an unknown source, there are a few things you can do to determine if someone has tapped into your line.
 First, check your phone records.

 If you suspect that someone is tapping into your line without your knowledge, it’s important to protect yourself by turning off Bluetooth connections and changing your password frequently.
-If you feel uncomfortable about making these changes yourself, or even if you don’t feel comfortable at all, please contact law enforcement immediately so they can investigate what’s going on.
+If you feel uncomfortable making these changes yourself, or even if you don’t feel comfortable at all, please contact law enforcement immediately so they can investigate what’s happening.

 What is phone tapping?

-Phone tapping is the interception of phone calls, either by means of a wiretap or through other means.
+Phone tapping is the interception of phone calls using a wiretap or other means.
 This can be done legally or illegally, depending on the circumstances.
-If a person is under suspicion of committing a crime, they may be ordered by a judge to provide access to their phone lines for wiretapping.
+If a person is suspected of committing a crime, they may be ordered by a judge to provide access to their phone lines for wiretapping.

-Wiretapping may also be done legally when it is used to record conversations between people who have been convicted of certain crimes and are required to have their phones monitored.
-In this case, they do not have any knowledge that their phone lines are being tapped and thus are not aware that their conversations are being recorded.
+Wiretapping may also be done legally when it is used to record conversations between people convicted of certain crimes and must monitor their phones.
+In this case, they do not know that their phone lines are being tapped and thus are unaware that their conversations are being recorded.

 Phone tapping can also be used as part of an investigation into suspected criminal activity.
 In this case, law enforcement agents will tap into the phone line and record conversations without informing those involved that their phones are being tapped.

-If you’re concerned about your phone being tapped, there are some things that can help:
+If you’re concerned about your phone being tapped, some things can help:

 - First, keep an eye on the phone for any changes in behavior.
 For example, if it begins to ring more frequently or with different numbers than normal, that could be a sign that someone is trying to use your phone without your knowledge.

-- Second, look at the battery life of your phone and see if it’s draining too quickly.
+- Second, look at your phone’s battery life and see if it’s draining too quickly.
 If it is, then it might be possible that someone has been tampering with the power settings on your phone so that they can gain access to sensitive information such as passwords or banking information.

 - Finally, pay attention to any unusual activity on social media accounts such as Facebook or Twitter (if you have them).
 If someone appears to be accessing these accounts from another location than where they normally do, such as work or school, then this could be a sign that someone is trying to spy on you through those channels.

-What is the best way to find out if your cell phone is being monitored by spy software?
+What is the best way to determine if spy software monitors your cell phone?

 Some of these spy applications can spy on cellular phone networks.
 Bugging can happen on every level, from political values to anonymous everyday folks.
-If the battery draining is going up and a data connection goes down, cellular data may be used.
-And when you aren’t reading this you may not understand snooping clues.
+Cellular data may be used if the battery draining increases and a data connection goes down.
+And when you aren’t reading this, you may not understand snooping clues.
 What is your plan for spying on me?
 This question gets many answers, particularly from those spying on you.
 Possibly there is something that another person needs.

 Phone tapping is the act of listening to someone’s phone calls without their knowledge or consent.
 There are two types of phone taps: physical and digital.
 A physical tap is when someone physically takes a device that records the conversation, such as a wiretap device.
-The other type of tap is a digital one, where someone listens in on a conversation using software or a computer.
+The other type of tap is digital, where someone listens in on a conversation using software or a computer.